 Vignette 4 — Matias

-Vignette 4 highlights Matias, a community member collaborating with the City of Richmond on the Transformative Climate Communities Project.
+Vignette 4 highlights Matias, a community member collaborating with the City of Richmond on the Transformative Climate Communities Program (TCC).
 His story emphasizes the importance of biking in building climate resilience, supporting local initiatives, and showing how daily rides contribute to broader changes in the city.

 Vignette 5 — Shots Lopez